 Interested students can obtain additional information and detailed curricula from the Physics Department or from the participating engineering departments.
+General CSM Minor/ASI requirements can be found here (p.
+46).

 Minor and Area of Special Interest

 The department offers a Minor and Area of Special Interest for students not majoring in physics.
 The requirements are as follows: